XanderStudios/WhiteNoiseMirror/README.md

 ## Contact

-For business inquiries, please contact me via email : amelie.heinrich.dev@gmail.com
+For business inquiries, or if you would like a debug build of the game, please contact me via email : amelie.heinrich.dev@gmail.com